dmcquay/how-do-i-test-this/node-sql/README.md

   - Would you test the types coming back from an API?
   - Why would you trust your database schema less?
 - What if we introduce types?
 Do we need any tests at all?
+- Acceptance tests
+  - Should your acceptance tests use something like supertest or hit the actual API via HTTP?
+  - Should you write your tests so that they can be executed against an uncontrolled environment like staging?
+- Should you use actual services from other teams in your dev env and tests?
+Or mock them so you can fully control?

 # Types of Tests